okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta/main/index.md

 1. Sign in to your Okta organization with your administrator account.
 1. In the Admin Console, go to **Applications** > **Applications**.
 1. Select the OpenID Connect (OIDC) or OAuth 2.0 app that needs grants added.
 1. Select the **Okta API Scopes** tab and then click **Grant** for each of the scopes that you want to add to the application's grant collection.
+For this example, make sure to grant access to `okta.users.read`.

 Alternatively, you can add grants using the [Apps API](/docs/reference/api/apps/#application-oauth-2-0-scope-consent-grant-operations).
 The following is an example request to create a grant for the `okta.users.read` scope.